RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 />

 ::: tip 📝 NOTE
-If this is your first time connecting you RAK811 Evaluation Board to the computer, it should automatically download the CH340 driver for them to communicate properly.
-Make sure to have an internet access if you want such automatic installation to be successful.
+If this is your first time connecting your RAK811 Evaluation Board to the computer, it should automatically download the CH340 driver for them to communicate properly.
+Make sure to have internet access if you want such automatic installation to be successful.
 If such process fails, re-plug your Micro-USB cord and proceed to the next step.
 :::

 2. Any serial communication tool can be used; but, it is recommended to use the [RAK Serial Port Tool](https://downloads.rakwireless.com/en/LoRa/Tools).